Warius5/FMP_Prototype_BenPowell/FMP 2ndTermStuff/Development Commentary.md

 ## Animations and skins

 Got skeletal mesh and attack animations from mixamo.
 Tried attack and idle animations, using `Play Animation` to add a simple animation on the attack, but the one i used moved the character while in the animation and because the character also moves it causes some issues.
-So rather than using an animation that moves, having the character move and the animation be an inplace one should fix without having to overcomplicate things.
+So rather than using an animation that moves, having the character move and the animation be an in place one should fix without having to overcomplicate things.
-Added event to character called take damage to play a getting hit animation when it is targetted in the battlemanager.
+Added event to character called take damage to play a getting hit animation when it is targeted in the battlemanager.
 Added animation to walk back while reseting but check if it needs to move and doesnt play animation if doesnt.

-## Background music

-<iframe src="https://blueprintue.com/render/9i1odfvk/" style="width: 100%; height: 50vh; border: none;" scrolling="no" allowfullscreen></iframe>

-*`BP_AudioManager`*

 ## UI And Options

 <iframe src="https://blueprintue.com/render/1sty41yg/" scrolling="no" allowfullscreen></iframe>

+Moved around the text and added more to explain things better.

+## Fixing Boss win and map problem

+Checks if the current node is the boss node when it wins. need to stop being able to click, or triggering the selecting node.

 # Reflection

 ## Research
 I've made use of a range of research, whether it be from academic, games and documentation.
 I used academic sources to affect some decisions in related to the underlying game, being the decision to use turn based for the game as apposed to live battling.
 By looking at games like super auto pets and other turn based battlers, it helped decide how the turns would laid out, where the option of one after the other, or the front ones at the same time.
 This game having the enemies be one big one rather than multiple small enemies, having the game be one after the other fits better.
-I think perhaps having a better idea around the underlying layout of the games i took interest in, such as peggle for its map, or super auto pets for the item equipping, may have let me have a better idea of how they were made and why they were done like that to either change the way i made it or make it easier in my implementation.
+I think perhaps having a better idea around the underlying systems of the games i took interest in, such as Peggle for its map, or super auto pets for the item equipping, may have let me have a better idea of how they were made and why they were done like that to either change the way i made it or make it easier in my implementation.
+Perhaps having a better overview of the technical hurdles i would overcome from the beginning and instead making quick separate prototypes of all my systems, and researching what way would be the best to go forward would help in being more efficient in the structure and implementation.

 ## Positive
-I think deciding to use a map reference to create the nodes
+I really enjoyed the problem solving involved in creating the Map's node tree, going through multiple iterations of where and how it was done.
+Being able to step back and look at another way of implementing it enabled me to use the TMap and learn how they worked.
+As i went,  i felt i made use of better structuring techniques, such as when to use functions and being more concise in layout and variable etc usage.
+The change in style of how i made the game, where instead of using object oriented design, using data oriented and managers, was successful in showing there are alternate ways of organising a project.
+The managers made it easier to control and figure things out, but having to send things around to places did get a bit tedious, but i wouldn't be surprised if there were better ways of doing it.
+I'm glad i made use of some testing, to get feedback on whether the game was good to play and what parts in the ui needed fixing.

+## Negative Analysis

+My biggest issue was definitely the lack of a clear structure and 'plan of attack' on how to get to the end goal.
+This led me to make a lot of it up as i went, and led to inefficiencies and mess when connecting back to a previous system.
+It also led me to having a bit of a negative attitude in terms of getting into doing the work, as the unknown's somewhat crushed my willingness to start working.
+I think that a more refactor open mindset to the systems would have benefitted me, as there were a few occasions that i was limited or slowed down by previous systems or ideas, that were probably not the best done, that did not work very well with what my idea was at the time, so it would take longer to get it to work correctly, than if i had redone the previous connection to work better.
+I think my mindset in terms of creating something that was more professional could have been better, as I felt like i was treating it less seriously as a 'public facing' project, so certain things like polishing more in a player facing way was lacking until the end which made it more rushed than it should have.
+I also wished i made better use of the trello board to keep up with times, and plan better.
+But as i lost track of the priorities of the project, i mostly neglected the trello board as i went.

+## Next Time

+In the next big project i do, i want to ensure i have a more defined architectural plan, possibly going to a designer to properly design the different systems required, with more expertise.
+This clarity would then allow more structure and better code and systems, and make it look more professional.
+Lending more time to creating visuals like vfx etc could be good, as i had neglected those components until the end making those additions need to be added at end messily rather than built from the start.
+Making the project more modular and structured to make development easier and more understandable is something i would also like to do more of.

+# Bibliography

+Team Wood Games (2021) Super Auto Pets [Video game].
+Developed and published by Team Wood Games.

+Red Hook Studios (2016) Darkest Dungeon [Video game].
+Developed and published by Red Hook Studios.

+Mäkelä, V. and Schmidt, A. (2020) 'I Don’t Care as Long as It’s Good: Player Preferences for Real-Time and Turn-Based Combat Systems in Computer RPGs' In: Proceedings of the Annual Symposium on Computer-Human Interaction in Play.
+CHI PLAY ’20: The Annual Symposium on Computer-Human Interaction in Play.
+Virtual Event Canada: ACM. pp.231–240.
+At: https://dl.acm.org/doi/10.1145/3410404.3414248

+Geschwärzt, J. (2022) Procedural Generation of Buildings Using Wave Function Collapse.
+Bachelor’s Thesis.
+HAW Hamburg.
+Available at: https://reposit.haw-hamburg.de/bitstream/20.500.12738/15709/1/BA_Procedural%20Generation%20of%20Buildings_geschw%C3%A4rzt.pdf

+Map Containers in Unreal Engine | Unreal Engine 5.5 Documentation | Epic Developer Community (s.d.)
+At: https://dev.epicgames.com/documentation/en-us/unreal-engine/map-containers-in-unreal-engine .

+How to...
+Map Variables (2021) At: https://www.youtube.com/watch?v=3mHjybsLhc0

+Event/functions, what’s the main difference between them? - Programming & Scripting / Blueprint (2016) At: https://forums.unrealengine.com/t/event-functions-whats-the-main-difference-between-them/351110

+3D Wave Function Collapse Unreal Overview (2024) At: https://www.youtube.com/watch?v=ZFA3uCg_Peg

+Structs in Unreal Engine | Unreal Engine 5.5 Documentation | Epic Developer Community (s.d.)
+At: https://dev.epicgames.com/documentation/en-us/unreal-engine/structs-in-unreal-engine

+Working with Data in Unreal Engine; Data tables, Data Assets, UPROPERTY specifiers and more! | Tutorial (2024) At: https://dev.epicgames.com/community/learning/tutorials/Gp9j/working-with-data-in-unreal-engine-data-tables-data-assets-uproperty-specifiers-and-more

+Interfaces in Unreal Engine | Unreal Engine 5.5 Documentation | Epic Developer Community (s.d.)
+At: https://dev.epicgames.com/documentation/en-us/unreal-engine/interfaces-in-unreal-engine

+## Declared Assets

+Chatgpt

+All animations and skeletal meshes from Mixamo

+Music from Pixabay:
+punch | Royalty-free Music (s.d.)
+At: https://pixabay.com/sound-effects/punch-95294/ (Accessed  22/05/2025).
+Medieval Adventure | Royalty-free Music (s.d.)
+At: https://pixabay.com/music/beats-medieval-adventure-154671/ (Accessed  21/05/2025).